makubacki/tianocore.github.io/EDK-II-Development-Process.md

     - For multiple commits use `>$ git rebase -i origin/master`

-    - Consult your git gurus on edk2-devel or irc channel if you have questions.
+    - Create a [GitHub discussion](https://github.com/tianocore/edk2/discussions) or consult your git gurus on edk2-devel or irc channel if you have git questions.

+    - Follow the [PR Conversation Resolution Process](#pr-conversation-resolution-process) to resolve feedback conversations.

 13. Update [TianoCore Bugzilla](https://bugzilla.tianocore.org/) issue(s) resolved by the change(s).